 - Seizures or convulsions

-- Infections like Lyme disease, HIV, herpes simplex, cytomegalovirus, etc.
+- Infections such as Lyme disease, HIV, herpes simplex, cytomegalovirus, etc.

-- Autoimmune diseases like Guillain-Barre syndrome, rheumatoid arthritis, and lupus.
+- Autoimmune diseases such as Guillain-Barre syndrome, rheumatoid arthritis, and lupus.

 - Multiple sclerosis